-Any awards granted to Mr. Bernstein by EQH are recorded as compensation expense in AB's consolidated statement of income.
+The board of directors of EQH granted to Seth P. Bernstein, our CEO, equity awards in connection with EQH's IPO.
+Additionally, equity awards were granted to Mr. Bernstein and other members of AB's senior management for their membership on the EQH Management Committee.
+These individuals may receive additional equity or cash compensation from EQH in the future related to their service on the Management Committee.
+Any awards granted to these individuals by EQH are recorded as compensation expense in AB's consolidated statement of income.
 The compensation expense associated with these awards has been excluded from our non-GAAP measures because they are non-cash and are based upon EQH's, and not AB's, financial performance.

-The write-off of the investment discussed above in Adjusted net revenues has been excluded due to its non-recurring nature and because it is not part of our core operating results.
+The write-off of the investment discussed above in Adjusted Net Revenues has been excluded due to its non-recurring nature and because it is not part of our core operating results.